Don't think you can throw a video game party? Think again!

 Video games, now a multibillion dollar industry, have made their way into the homes of millions worldwide as a source of entertainment.

-Pioneer companies such as Atari produced the first video game console and found great success.
+Pioneer companies such as Atari produced some of the first video game consoles and found great success.
 However, because of overproduction and dwindling demand, the industry faced a huge crash in 1983.

 The bleak future brightened with Nintendo's release of the Nintendo Entertainment System (NES), bundled with Super Mario Bros., in 1985.
 Sales once again soared and the market slump ended.
-Today, about 25 years later—and after the fall of companies like Atari and Sega—the top consoles of the video game world are:
+Today, almost 30 years later—and after the fall of companies like Atari and Sega—the top consoles of the video game world are:

 Video games have made incredible improvements since the 1980s.
 The most visible progress comes from the replacement of the once revolutionary eight-bit consoles with consoles that contain monstrous graphics processing units (GPUs) capable of rendering lifelike images.